-This would result in the trustees having to fund the shortfall from their personal assets unless you agree to waive repayment of this amount.
-If you waive the shortfall then this will be regarded as a gift and classed as a PET in your estate for IHT.
+It will depend on the version of the Loan Trust you choose.
+The unlimited liability version would result in the trustees having to fund the shortfall from their personal assets unless you agree to waive repayment of this amount.
+If you waive the shortfall then this will be regarded as a gift and classed as a CLT in your estate for IHT.
+If the limited liability version is chosen then you would only receive the value of the bond at the point of repayment.